LeonardoArias27/leonardo_portfolio/Portfolio.md

 • Perosa, F.; Gelhaus, M.; Zwirglmaier, V.; Arias-Rodriguez, L.F.; Zingraff-Hamed, A.; Cyffka, B.; Disse, M. (2021) [Integrated Valuation of Nature-Based Solutions Using TESSA: Three Floodplain Restoration Studies in the Danube Catchment](https://github.com/LeonardoArias27/leonardo_portfolio/blob/main/Publications/sustainability-13-01482.pdf).
 Sustainability, 13, 1482. https://doi.org/10.3390/su13031482

 • Arias-Rodriguez, L.F.; Duan, Z.; Sepúlveda, R.; Martinez-Martinez, S.I.; Disse, M. [Monitoring Water Quality of Valle de Bravo Reservoir, Mexico, Using Entire Lifespan of MERIS Data and Machine Learning Approaches](https://github.com/LeonardoArias27/leonardo_portfolio/blob/main/Publications/remotesensing-12-01586-v2.pdf).
 Remote Sens.
 2020, 12, 1586. https://doi.org/10.3390/rs12101586

+My international experience is a precious advantage, enriched by a proactive and positive character and an innate curiosity to learn and build new experience from interactions with different people and situations.
+I am comfortable working with entities from different environments and heterogeneous backgrounds.
+I have extraordinary leadership and team building skills, and I feel that a dynamic situation is the right place where to be.
+In the end, my engineering and applied-data-analysis background assures a solid and reliable technical understanding.
+Therefore, I am looking forward to a new challenging position after my promotion, to share my skills, energy, and enthusiasm.